tnfigueiredo/-tiny-bank/README.md

  - tiny-bank-api: it is the RESTful API service related to the project requirements.
 This project is accessible through an OpenAPI HTML interface.

-This decision was taken to allow navigating the project documentation and implementation having as the starting point the project running environment itself.
-This can provide a more interactive environment, and also allow an approach in which documentation and source code belong to a unified deliverable environment.

 ## How to run it

 to run the project locally, it is necessary to have installed only [Docker](https://docs.docker.com/engine/install/) and